Trump ‘Went Rogue’ With Recent Charlottesville Comments, ‘Trying To Start A Civil War’

 On Monday, Trump finally condemned the actions of the white supremacists.
 He even said that “racism is evil” and called out the Klu Klux Klan and Neo-Nazis by name in his effort to suppress the mounting public outrage over his initial lackadaisical response.

-However, in a recent press conference held after a meeting at the Trump Tower, the President backed down on his condemnation of the white supremacists and went back to his initial comment that there were mistakes made by “both sides”.
+However, in a recent press conference held after a meeting at the Trump Tower, the president backed down on his condemnation of the white supremacists and went back to his initial comment that there were mistakes made by “both sides.”

-NBC News reported that Trump “went rouge” and caught White House senior staff off guard with his comments, particularly his efforts to defend what he initially said about the Charlottesville violence.
+NBC News reported that Trump “went rogue” and caught White House senior staff off guard with his comments, particularly his efforts to defend what he initially said about the Charlottesville violence.
 Trump was only supposed to talk about the executive order on infrastructure, which he signed moments before he appeared at the lobby of the Trump Tower to face the crowd.
 The plan was for Trump to immediately go back upstairs after answering a few questions about the new EO.

 The comments Trump made during the said press conference have opened a flood gate of harsher criticisms against him.
-In fact, senior members of the Republican Party, to which Trump belongs to, have openly denounced the president for defending the alt-right.
+In fact, senior members of the Republican Party, to which Trump belongs, have openly denounced the president for defending the alt-right.

 JUST IN: GOP-led Homeland Security committee to declare Charlottesville attack an act of domestic terrorism https://t.co/3ik2QXsaVt pic.twitter.com/34rCWqS783